guardian/database-101/lessons/lesson-3.md

 *Note: it is important to remember that transactions can be blocking and aren't free, they do impact performance and can sometime lead to dead locks if they aren't used carefully.
 Like any powerful feature it is always a good idea to only use it if and only if you need it.*

 Twiddling your thumbs?
 Did you know there was many possible transaction isolation types?
-They all have different properties and the one we saw today is the strictest one: Serializable.
+They all have different properties and the one we saw today is the strictest of all: Serializable.
 You can read more about transaction isolation here: https://www.Postgresql.org/docs/current/static/transaction-iso.html

 ## Data types